pymc-devs/pymc/GOVERNANCE.md

 - Dolors, core contributor, dev and community teams
-  * Added to the Community PyMC_team and given "leader" trust level, given moderator permissions on Discourse (that might be rotating and not always active)
+  * Added to the Community PyMC_team and given "leader" trust level, given moderator permissions on Discourse (such permissions may rotate and not always be active)
   * Added to all private communication channels
-  * Write permissions on pymc and pymc-experimental repositories, triage permissions to pymc-examples and resources repositories
+  * Write permissions on pymc, pymc-experimental, pymcon, pymc-data-umbrella, and other "event" repositories, triage permissions on pymc-examples and resources repositories

 - Eudald, core contributor, no dedicated team membership
   * Added to the Community PyMC_team and given "leader" trust level